sygic-travel/js-sdk/README.md

 - Enables you to get media (photos and videos) for a place
 - Spreads places on a map according to your configuration

-You can also check out our [API Documentation](http://docs.sygictravelapi.com/js-sdk/v1.0.0/).
+You can also check out our [Reference documentation](http://docs.sygictravelapi.com/js-sdk/v1.0.0/).

 ## Installation
 You can get the UMD build from the CDN, which you can include to your document,